TheBlazedDude/Financial_data_loader/README.md

   (remove with `Remove-Item Env:BUILD_COMBINED_ON_BACKFILL`)
 - Incremental combine from Python REPL (from_index defines the start, to_index defines end if given, else till up to date):
   `import binance_usdm_loader as l; m = l.load_manifest(); l.build_combined_parquet(m, l.setup_logging(), from_index=2000, to_index=2067)`
+- Manual combine via CLI with timezone suffix on filename:
+  `py binance_usdm_loader.py combine --tz Europe/Zurich`
+  or with indices: `py binance_usdm_loader.py combine --from-index 1 --to-index 100 --tz +02:00`

+Timezone alignment for windows and live:
+- Use --align-tz to align start/end to midnight of your local market time (default UTC).
+Example:
+  `py binance_usdm_loader.py --align-tz Europe/Zurich backfill --start 2021-01-10 --end 2021-01-20`
+  The data remains stored in UTC and chunked as full local-days (always 1440 1-minute candles).

+Supported timezone formats and examples:
+- Fixed numeric UTC offsets (no DST):
+  - +00:00 (UTC), +01:00 (Europe/Zurich winter, Europe/Berlin winter), +02:00 (Helsinki/Athens or Central Europe summer),
+    -04:00 (America/Halifax; also New York during summer is -04:00),
+    -05:00 (America/New_York winter), -07:00 (America/Los_Angeles summer), +09:00 (Asia/Tokyo, no DST), etc.

+Mapping examples (offset ⇄ typical zone at that offset on given season):
+- UTC +00:00 → UTC, Europe/London (winter)
+- UTC +01:00 → Europe/Zurich (winter), Europe/Berlin (winter), Europe/London (summer)
+- UTC +02:00 → Europe/Zurich (summer), Europe/Berlin (summer), Africa/Cairo (no DST currently), Asia/Jerusalem (winter)
+- UTC -05:00 → America/New_York (winter), America/Chicago (summer)
+- UTC -06:00 → America/Chicago (winter), America/Denver (summer)
+- UTC -07:00 → America/Denver (winter), America/Los_Angeles (summer)
+- UTC -08:00 → America/Los_Angeles (winter)
+- UTC +09:00 → Asia/Tokyo (year-round), Asia/Seoul (year-round)

+Notes:
+- IANA zones are recommended because fixed numeric offsets do not account for daylight saving time changes.
+If you use +02:00, it will always align to +02:00 even when your market switches to +01:00 or +03:00 seasonally.

+Daylight Saving Time (DST) behavior:
+- What changes: Many markets shift their offset twice per year (e.g., Europe/Zurich switches between +01:00 winter and +02:00 summer).
+On the spring-forward date, the local day has 23 hours; on the fall-back date, it has 25 hours.
+- How the loader handles it: When you use an IANA zone (e.g., Europe/Zurich, America/New_York), the loader aligns start/end to local midnights in that zone, converts to UTC, and stores in UTC.
+This automatically yields 23h or 25h spans on the two transition days, with all minute bars preserved in UTC.
+- Fixed-offset caveat: If you choose a fixed offset like +02:00, the offset never changes.
+Your local “day” will always be 24h, which may not match your market’s actual trading day during DST season changes.
+- Recommendation: Prefer IANA timezone names for market-aligned windows.
+Use fixed offsets only if you explicitly want a constant offset regardless of DST.

+Usage examples with other timezones:
+- Align to New York trading day:
+  `py binance_usdm_loader.py --align-tz America/New_York backfill --start 2021-01-10 --end 2021-01-20`
+- Align to Tokyo trading day:
+  `py binance_usdm_loader.py --align-tz Asia/Tokyo backfill --start 2021-01-10 --end 2021-01-20`
+- Combine with explicit offset in filename suffix:
+  `py binance_usdm_loader.py combine --tz America/Los_Angeles`
+  or
+  `py binance_usdm_loader.py combine --tz +02:00`

 Notes
 - The loader writes Parquet chunks with Zstandard compression.
 For analytics, read them with pandas.read_parquet.